AutoVision-cloud/SA-Det3D/README.md

 **Notes:**
 - For inference, our models have been tested with 1 Tesla V-100 GPU and Pytorch 1.3.
+- We use the checkpoints released by OpenPCDet as our baseline for evaluation.
 - Our models are trained with 4 Tesla V-100 GPUs and Pytorch 1.3.
 <br/>